DESIGNED FOR A SUSTAINABLE FUTURE: THE ALL-NEW 2023 KIA NIRO DEBUTS

 - On sale in all 50 states: 2023 Niro models will be available for purchase at any Kia retailer, fall 2022

-NEW YORK, April 13, 2022 /PRNewswire/ -- Today, the all-new Kia Niro CUV made its North American debut at the New York International Auto Show.
+NEW YORK, April 15, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Today, the all-new Kia Niro CUV made its North American debut at the New York International Auto Show.
 The next-generation Niro has been designed from the ground up to meet and exceed the expectations of eco-minded consumers.
 With striking styling cues and a commitment to sustainability and connectivity throughout, the 2023 Niro will launch in the United States with three highly efficient, electrified powertrains: hybrid electric (HEV), plug-in hybrid (PHEV) and all-electric (EV).

 "Kia's electrified vehicle momentum continues with the launch of the all-new second-generation Niro, which offers more refinement, versatility, connectivity, and technology than ever," said Steven Center, COO & EVP, Kia America.
 "The 2023 Niro was designed for today's needs and for sustainable future mobility."